trambarhq/relaks-event-emitter/README.md

 function triggerEvent(evt: object)
 ```

 Send an event object to any listeners interested in the event.
+A method used by the event emitter itself.

 ## Methods of event object